wren-lang/wren/doc/site/maps.markdown

 range, bool, or `null`.
 You can also use a [class object](classes.html) as a key.

+In addition, even though they aren't strictly immutable, [fibers](fibers.html) can be used as map keys.
+This is handy for storing data that's roughly "thread-local" by using the current fiber as a map key.

 The reason for this limitation&mdash;and the reason maps are called "*hash* tables" in other languages&mdash;is that each key is used to generate a numeric *hash code*.
 This lets a map locate the value associated with a key in constant time, even in very large maps.
 Since Wren only knows how to hash certain built-in types, only those can be used as keys.

 ## Adding entries